 Readers are leaders.
 If you talk to principals and teachers they often say that nothing predicts a student’s success as well as whether or not they read independently.
 This isn’t very surprising – reading expands your mind and vocabulary, increases your creativity and empathy, and boosts your critical thinking skills and attention span.
 As a young man you’ll have plenty of required reading assignments for school, but be sure to also always be reading something for pleasure as well.

 Not sure what book to pick up first?
-Check out our recommended reading lists and join the AoM book club!
+Check out our recommended reading lists.

 6. Brush and Floss